OE4T/tegra-boot-tools/doc/tegra-bootinfo.md

 if the device runs unattended and is possibly subject to power outages that can happen at boot time.

-The `tega-bootinfo` tool is intended to be run from the initrd on these systems.
+The `tegra-bootinfo` tool is intended to be run from the initrd on these systems.
 It records (in a sector of the eMMC, or in the QSPI boot flash on non-eMMC-equipped Jetson modules) that a boot is in progress, and notifies the NVIDIA bootloader (on TX2/Xavier devices) that the boot